-On August 18, 1966, The Humane Society of Moore County (today known as Moore Humane Society) was incorporated.
-Mrs. Constance M. Butler of Southern Pines, Raymond E. North and Miss Betty Dumaine both of Pinehurst were listed as Incorporators on the application.
+On Aug.
+18, 1966, the Humane Society of Moore County (now known as Moore Humane Society) was incorporated.
+Constance M. Butler, of Southern Pines, Raymond E. North and Betty Dumaine, both of Pinehurst, were listed as incorporators on the application.

-A Founders meeting was held September 9, 1966 in the library of East Southern Pines High School.
-Approximately one hundred people were in attendance and officers were elected: Raymond E. North, President; George H. Leonard, Vice President; Miss Betty Dumaine, Vice President; Felton Capel, Vice President; Thomas B. Caddell, Vice President; C. H. Bowman, Treasurer and Mrs. Constance M. Baker, Chairman and Secretary.
-A Board of Directors was also created.
+A founders meeting was held Sept.
+9, 1966, in the library of East Southern Pines High School.
+About 100 people attended, and officers were elected: Raymond E. North, president; George H. Leonard, vice president; Betty Dumaine, vice president; Felton Capel, vice president; Thomas B. Caddell, vice president; C. H. Bowman, treasurer; and Constance M. Baker, chairman and secretary.
+A board of directors was also created.

-Since its inception, Moore Humane Society’s foundation has been built on providing a standard of care for animals that far exceeds the minimum set by law.
+Since its inception, Moore Humane Society's foundation has been built on providing a standard of care for animals that far exceeds the minimum set by law, a news release said.

-For more than thirty years, Moore Humane Society provided animal sheltering services for Moore County at virtually no cost to taxpayers.
-In 2000, due to irreconcilable financial and philosophical differences, Moore Humane Society cancelled its contract with Moore County and became a “no-kill” shelter.
+For more than 30 years, Moore Humane Society provided animal sheltering services for Moore County at virtually no cost to taxpayers.
+In 2000, due to irreconcilable financial and philosophical differences, Moore Humane Society canceled its contract with Moore County and became a "no-kill" shelter.